bdwyertech/go-healthz/README.md

 #### Remote Killswitch
 In the event you wish to remotely disable a healthcheck, you can do so via DNS TXT records.
 This is currently implemented for Commands and Services.

+This was designed to prevent service-specific outages from causing cascading ASG failures on AWS.
+For example, if you were monitoring the CloudWatch Log Agent, and the CloudWatch Logs API was to go down for a region, and somehow this took the agent with it, this might cause ASG/ALB instances to be replaced and newly instantiated instances to never become healthy, effectively an ASG/ALB refresh loop.

 ```yaml
 # In your go-healthz config file, add one or more target TXT records
 remotes: